-Governance Area Governance Control Issue Action Required Responsible Officer Data Breaches Under the UK General Data Protection Regulations (GDPR) the fine associated with a major data breach is £17.5 million.
-While the council has experienced data breaches in recent years they have been minor, and have not resulted in enforcement action by the Information Commissioner's Office (ICO).
-There is a risk that a breach, if significant, could result in a material fine.
-The Council has recently rolled out mandatory Cyber Security training to all staff.
-Completion rates for this training will be monitored to ensure staff complete this training.
-An individual rights improvement plan is being developed to improve directorates' handling of individual rights requests.
-Director of Director of Improvement, Communities & Environment

-Medium Term Financial Plan

-The medium-term financial planning process is an essential part of the Council's strategic planning framework. on the Council's Continuous The Medium-Term Financial Strategy integrates strategic and financial planning over the current and subsequent four-year period.
-It translates the Council's priorities into a financial framework which enables the Cabinet and officers to ensure policy initiatives can be delivered within available resources and can be aligned to priority outcomes.
-The Council presented a refreshed Medium-Term Financial Strategy which was approved by Council on 25 February 2021.
-This highlighted a pressure over the medium term (up to and including 2024/25) of £23m.
+Governance Area Governance Control Issue Action Required Responsible Officer Medium Term Financial Strategy The medium-term financial planning process is an essential part of the Royal Borough's strategic planning framework.
+The Medium-Term Financial Strategy integrates strategic and financial planning over the current and subsequent four-year period.
+It translates the Royal Borough's priorities into a financial framework which enables the Cabinet and officers to ensure policy initiatives can be delivered within available resources and can be aligned to priority outcomes.
+The Royal Borough presented a refreshed Medium-Term Financial Strategy which was approved by Royal Borough on 24 February 2022.
+This highlighted a pressure over the medium term (up to and including 2025/26) of £21.5m.
 There continues to be significant uncertainty in the medium term for the future funding for local government.
-The local government finance settlement for 2021/22 is again a one year only settlement, with the deferral again of significant reform of the local government funding.

-Fair Funding and Business rates reform

-The areas of possible reform that have been deferred are:

-- Fair Funding Review (including the Area cost adjustment - ACA) - Business Rate Baseline Reset - A move from 50% to 75% Business Rate Retention - The potential introduction of the Alternative Business Rate Retention System

-No timeline was discussed when the settlement was released in December 2020, for when these reforms are now likely to take place.
-The Minister when questioned said he hoped "there may be an opportunity to do so next year and my Department will work with the Treasury to review that" and when pressed said he was "not able to confirm when we will bring that forward".

-A revised medium-term financial strategy will be produced building Improvement model.

-Director of Finance

-These reforms are likely to be significant affecting the way local government resources are allocated at both the national and local level.
-There is a strong possibility that that these reforms mean local government resources are likely to be relocated from London to the districts and in particular to those areas in the north.
-The Covid-19 Pandemic has had, and will continue to have, an impact on the Council's resources over both the short and medium term as the Local and National Economy seeks to recover.

-We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor the implementation and operation as part of our next annual review.

-Cllr Danny Thorpe Debbie Warren Leader of the Council Chief Executive

-Dated: 30 September 2021 Dated: 30 September 2021
+The local government finance settlement for 2022/23 is again a one year only settlement, with the deferral again of significant reform of on the Royal Borough's Continuous Improvement model and updated Corporate Plan.
+Director of Finance the local government funding.
+Fair Funding and Business rates reform Local Government has been awaiting funding reform since the original planned 2019/20 implementation and this was once again deferred for the 2022/23 financial year.
+Areas of possible reform that have been deferred are: Fair Funding Review (including the Area cost adjustment - ACA) Business Rate Baseline Reset A move from 50% to 75% Business Rate Retention The potential introduction of the Alternative Business Rate Retention System No exact timeline was discussed when the settlement was released in December 2021, for when these reforms are now likely to take place.
+The only Government announcement in respect of reforms was as follows, "Government is committed to ensuring "Government is committed to ensuring that funding allocations for councils are based on an up-to-date assessment of their needs and resources.
+The data used to assess this has not been updated in a number of years, dating from 2013-14 to a large degree, and even as far back as 2000.
+Over the coming months, we will work closely with the sector and other stakeholders to update this and to look at the challenges and opportunities facing the sector before consulting on any potential changes".
+The demographics today are considerable difference from those 20 years ago which is likely to cause significant changes to the way local government resources are distributed around the country.
+The lack of a set timetable for implementing the delayed Fair Funding Review and Business Rates Reset raises uncertainty as to whether any potential reforms would be in place for 2023/24.
+There is a risk that these reforms will be significant, affecting the way local government resources are allocated at both the national and local level.
+There is a strong possibility that that these reforms mean local government resources are likely to be relocated from London to the districts and in particular to those areas in the north as part of the Government's 'Levelling Up' agenda. governance arrar r the coming year to take steps to a ngements.
+We are satisfied that thes review of effectiveness and will mon ww. se steps will address the need for improvements that we Signed.
+Signed Dated: Dated: